LukasKalbertodt/LukasKalbertodt.github.io/_posts/2019-11-14-thoughts-on-error-handling-in-rust.md

 In my attempts to report as much useful error information to the user as possible, I always end up with almost every function returning `Result<_, failure::Error>`.
 Since the errors are only reported to the user in string form, I don't care about strong typing.
 But in that case, the explicit return type is not worth a lot: all functions returning the same error does not convey a lot of semantic information.
 And for these functions, manually writing `Ok(_)` really feels like a chore without any benefit. *On the other hand*, for errors that are intended to be dealt with, the explicit `Result` and `Ok(_)` seem very useful.

 So *maybe* the Rust community's disagreement on automatic `Ok(_)` wrapping and other error handling topics partially stems from simply talking about different kinds of errors?
-Just like bugs should be treated differently, **_maybe_ we should find different solutions for the two types of "recoverable errors"?**
+Just like bugs should be treated differently from other errors, **_maybe_ we should find different solutions for the two types of "recoverable errors"?**

 ## Ad-hoc anonymous sum-types